 Our Score: 186

-The year 2016 marked 150 years of Greek Life at the University of Iowa!
+Greek life has been apart of the University of Iowa for 153 years!
 Members of the Greek community, over 3,600 to be exact, at Iowa make-up just under 20% of the entire undergraduate student population.
-Four Governing Councils make up the 53 fraternity and sorority chapters, two of which are international organizations founded at the university, whose mission is “to further the bond within the Fraternity and Sorority Community by developing a better understanding of each other while serving others and achieving academic excellence.”
+Four Governing Councils make up the 49 fraternity and sorority chapters, two of which are international organizations founded at the university, whose mission is “to further the bond within the Fraternity and Sorority Community by developing a better understanding of each other while serving others and achieving academic excellence.”

 6. Florida State University